open-traffic-generator/ac4-workshop/lab-01/README.md

 ![alt text](../Docs/images/lab-01/lab1-12.png)

 Let's open the script **lab-01-part2.py** and make the changes to match the interface information: management IP, test IP and MAC address.
-You can use `arp` and `ip address` commands to retrieve that.
+You can use `arp` and `ip address` commands to retrieve these.

-Now the information is part of the test constants array.
+Because we're now using the protocol engine, this must be specified in the port "location" attribute.
+Unlike the traffic engine where the port can be changed, the protocol engine will always be "listening" on port 50071

 ![alt text](../Docs/images/lab-01/lab1-13.png)